Relentless Wolfpack RFI

 - Interoperability: Multi-vendor, multi-platform systems working together.

-- Rapid Software Updates: Systems allowing for quick software modifications based on recent battle data.
+- Rapid Software Updates: Systems allowing for quick software updates based on battle data.

-- Flight Demonstrations: Including surrogate flights, affordable mass missile flights, and a Capstone Demonstration involving at least four heterogeneous NCA missiles sharing data, swarming, and re-engaging targets.
+- Flight Demonstrations: Including surrogate flights and affordable mass missile flights, culminating in a Capstone Demonstration (at least four heterogeneous NCA missiles sharing data, swarming, and re-engaging targets).

 - Technical Compliance: Solutions must be technically mature (TRL 6+) and compliant with Weapons Open Systems Architecture (WOSA) v3.7+ and Modular-Series (M-Series).

-- Supporting Elements: Provision of a surrogate vehicle for integration testing, recommendations for network communication equipment (radios) with non-proprietary waveforms, proposed navigation algorithms, digital emulation of cruise missiles, WOSA-decomposed simulation code, AFSIM-compliant digital simulation, and two versions of autonomy software.
+- Supporting Elements: Provision of a surrogate vehicle for integration testing, recommendation of network communication equipment (radios) with non-proprietary waveforms, proposed navigation algorithms, processor-based digital emulation of the cruise missile, digital simulation code decomposed by WOSA domain, AFSIM-compliant simulation, and two versions of autonomy software.

 Contract & Timeline

-- Type: Request for Information (RFI) / Special Notice (Market Research)
+- Type: Special Notice / Request for Information (RFI)

 Additional Notes

 Vendors are expected to collaborate with each other.
 The Government will not reimburse costs for responding to this RFI.
-Responses must be submitted via email to the listed POCs: Jace Hilton (jace.hilton@us.af.mil) and Jane Ellison (jane.ellison@us.af.mil).
+Responses must be submitted via email to the listed POCs.